“Patience is not simply the ability to wait – it’s how we behave while we’re waiting.”

 7. Speak up.
 Talking to yourself is totally fine by me, but even better, strike up a conversation with someone else who is waiting.
 You may learn something or even make a new friend.

 9. Rest the peeps.
 Yes, just close your eyes and rest them.
 They work so very hard all day.
 More ways to care for those windows to the soul right here.

 10. Hydrate.
 Drink a full glass of water.
-You probably didn't even realize your were thirsty!
-Dehydration can really drag your body down, but the power of proper hydration can make your feel so much better.
+You probably didn’t even realize you were thirsty!
+Dehydration can really drag your body down, but the power of proper hydration can make you feel so much better.

 11. Visualize positive outcomes.
 Think of your life in bright, joyful ways.
 Reflect on happy times you have had and how to recreate a bit of that again.